OverviewBlog

 Implementation and Integration Challenges

-• Process Changes: Adapting invoice preparation and submission procedures to meet factoring company requirements
+• Adapting invoice preparation and submission procedures

-• Customer Communication: Managing customer notification and addressing any concerns about external collection activities
+• Managing customer notification and addressing concerns

 Selecting the Optimal Invoice Finance Partner